 Automated WCAG Scanning Versus Manual Auditing of Websites

-In the journey of making an accessible website addressing WCAG conformance, the process of aligning a website’s code and content to internationally recognized standards, is often the bulk of the project.
+In the journey of creating an accessible website that addresses WCAG conformance, the process of aligning a website’s code and content with internationally recognized standards is often the bulk of the project.

 Why scanners can’t do it all

 Automated testing alone cannot replace human involvement in assessing and improving accessibility.
 The goal isn’t to make your website accessible for robots, after all.
 It needs to work for other humans.
-Software is limited in its ability to assess the effectiveness of alternative content, such as text alternatives for images or captions for videos.
+Software cannot assess the effectiveness of alternative content, such as text alternatives for images or video captions.
 These types of content are essential for users with disabilities, but software can’t evaluate if they are accurate or meaningful.
 Some additional examples include:

-- A bot cannot test the functionality of an interactive element to make sure it is coded to properly communicate its role, state, and properties to users of assistive technology.
+- A bot cannot test an interactive element’s functionality to ensure it is coded to properly communicate its role, state, and properties to users of assistive technology.

 Where manual auditing comes in

-Once you’ve tackled the accessibility issues uncovered through automated scanning, it’s time to do a manual audit of the website to ensure WCAG conformance.
+Once you’ve tackled the accessibility issues uncovered through automated scanning, it’s time to audit the website to ensure WCAG conformance manually.
 No automated tool or website overlay available today replaces the need for manual auditing.
-Generally, it’s not necessary to audit every page on a website, you can select pages that represent the templates on which a website is built.
+Generally, it’s not necessary to audit every page on a website.
+You can select pages representing the templates on which a website is built.

-After you establish your templates, then you can audit each page by applying each of the criteria laid out in the WCAG guidelines.
+After establishing your templates, you can audit each page by applying the criteria outlined in the WCAG guidelines.
 No special tools are needed here, but RAMP’s Guided Manual Audit Tool can make this process much easier, quicker, and better organized.

 Accessible Web built RAMP out of our own WCAG auditing practice.
-We’d love to show you how to use RAMP to do this work yourself, but if you or your organization doesn’t have the capacity to do manual auditing, Accessible Web can help.
+We’d love to show you how to use RAMP to do this work yourself.
+But if you or your organization lacks the capacity for manual auditing, Accessible Web can help.